forchag/hyperledger/mermaid diagram/figure1_three_tier_system_architecture.md

 mapping to records {summary, merkle_root, writer_msp}.
 Blocks link by hash with:

 DataHash_n = h(BlockData_n),    PrevHash_n = h(Block_{n−1})

+These hashes produce an append‑only chain.
+Alongside the block log, each peer maintains a world‑state database (CouchDB) holding the latest value for every key.
+Committing a block appends it to the chain and atomically applies its write‑set to the world state, ensuring efficient queries and a complete audit trail.

 ### Tier 5 — Observability Schema
 Metrics endpoints expose counters c(t), gauges g(t) and histogram buckets H(t).
 Rates are derived via: